-Inspired by the electronic, ambient song “Forth Rendez-Vous” by Jean-Michel Jarre, graphic designer Najmi Arifin teamed up with Allya Matisa to explore the universe in their collaborative project “Universal: A Guide To The Cosmos”.
-Based on a former illustration of Allya, the two designers have created a mysterious and dark visuality which leaves you captivated by its energetic colors and futuristic formal language.
-While the radiant colors remind you of cosmic spaces and far galaxies, the narrative illustrations of Allya awaken science fiction fantasies.
-“I wanted to highlight ‘Cosmos’ as something that represents a unique experience.
-The inspirational research purposes focused on the exploration of the universe.”
+Inspired by the electronic, ambient song “Forth Rendez-Vous” by Jean-Michel Jarre, the two graphic designers, Najmi Arifin and Allya Matisa teamed up to explore their own interpretation of the universe in their collaborative project “Universal: A Guide To The Cosmos”.
+Based on former illustrations of Allya, the two designers have created a mysterious and dark visuality with energetic colors and a futuristic formal language, inspired by cosmic spaces, distant galaxies and science fiction fantasies.

-His own portfolio reaches from futuristic album covers to fancy shirt designs and bold artworks.
-All his projects have something in common: a dark and alluring visuality with an internet-inspired formal language and a detailed focus on typography – a good mixture of classical, swiss influence and contemporary, bold design styles.
+Najmi’s portfolio ranges from futuristic album covers to fancy shirt designs and bold artworks.
+While his creative process is never the same, all of his projects have something in common: a dark and alluring visuality with an internet-inspired formal language and typographic details.
 “I am heavily inspired by 90’s hardcore punk flyers/posters.
-My passion to music became the major factor for me to become a graphic designer.”
+My passion to music became the major factor for me to become a graphic designer”, he tells us.